Live Satellite View of Your House

 While Zoom Earth is mostly used for weather tracking, it can also work as a simple way to check satellite maps for your city, street, or house.
 In many cases, the imagery is more useful for seeing conditions in a wider area than for zooming into a single roof.

-Given the frequent updates to satellite imagery, there’s a decent chance your city or town has been mapped recently.
-Users can choose from HD satellite, live mode, and standard aerial view options.
-Locations can be found either through geolocation or by entering specific coordinates.
+Given frequent updates to satellite imagery, there's a decent chance your city or town has been mapped recently.
+Users can choose from HD satellite, recent mode, and standard aerial view options.
+Locations can be found through geolocation or by entering specific coordinates.

 Bing Maps: Alternative for Satellite Photos